fairyhunter13/product-update-service-simulator/README.md

 ## Production Considerations

-- Queuing (Redpanda/Kafka)
+- Queuing (RabbitMQ)
-  - Exactly-once processing (EoP) path:
-    - Enable idempotent producers (`enable.idempotence=true`) and `acks=all` with `min.insync.replicas>=2`.
-    - Use transactional producers with stable `transactional.id` per instance; wrap publish and offset commits in a single transaction: `beginTransaction` → produce events → `sendOffsetsToTransaction` → `commitTransaction` (or abort).
-    - Consumers run with isolation level `read_committed` to avoid reading aborted records.
+  - Durability & confirms:
+    - Declare durable exchanges/queues; publish persistent messages.
+    - Use publisher confirms to guarantee broker acceptance; handle nacks/retries.
   - Idempotency and ordering:
-    - Partition by `product_id` key to keep per-product ordering within a partition.
-    - Use a deterministic idempotency key (e.g., `product_id+sequence`) and gate updates so only `event.sequence > last_sequence` mutates state (consumer-side dedupe).
+    - Use a deterministic idempotency key (e.g., `message_id = product_id+sequence`) and the service’s sequence gating so only `event.sequence > last_sequence` mutates state.
-    - Optionally persist last processed sequence per `product_id` (DB row or a compacted topic) to survive restarts and guarantee at-least-once + idempotent → effectively exactly-once.
+    - To improve per-product ordering, route by `product_id` (e.g., consistent-hash or topic exchange with hashed routing keys) to a bounded set of queues/consumers.
+  - Consumption & retries:
+    - Manual acks with `basic.ack`; set `basic.qos` (prefetch) to control concurrency.
+    - Use a DLX (dead-letter exchange) for retries with backoff (TTL + DLX or delayed exchange plugin).
+After N attempts, route to a DLQ for inspection.
+  - Exactly-once in practice:
+    - RabbitMQ cannot guarantee global exactly-once delivery, but combining publisher confirms, persistent messages, manual acks, and idempotent consumers (sequence gating) achieves effective exactly-once for state updates.
   - Operations:
-    - Use a DLQ topic for poison messages with error metadata; monitor with alerts.
-    - Consider compaction for state-like streams; use retention for raw event topics.
-    - Tune producer linger/batching and compression for throughput; size partitions to target consumer concurrency.
+    - Monitor queue depths, redeliveries, unacked counts, and DLQ volumes.
+Alert on sustained growth.

 - Persistence (PostgreSQL or Redis)
   - PostgreSQL: Upsert with sequence gating to enforce last-write-wins, e.g., conflict on `product_id` and update only when `excluded.last_sequence > products.last_sequence`.